CLRX/CLRX-mirror/README.md

 Original site is here [http://clrx.nativeboinc.org](http://clrx.nativeboinc.org).

-CLRadeonExtender provides tools to develop software in low-level for Radeon GPU's compatible with GCN 1.0/1.1/1.2/1.4 (AMD VEGA) architecture.
+CLRadeonExtender provides tools to develop software in low-level for the Radeon GPU's compatible with GCN 1.0/1.1/1.2/1.4 (AMD VEGA) architecture.
 Currently, this project have two tools to develop that software: